 - In Secondary schools Slovenian Reading Badge Society encourages reading, talking about the books, and literary creativity.
 These activities take place at debate clubs, at meetings with authors, at literary performances, etc

 As you see, ideas and suggestions how to make the movement more attractive never come to an end.
 It has been proved to be very energetic and lively in all schools where, thanks to the students’ and mentors’ enthusiasm, it could not get stereotyped.
 Fortunately there are many schools like that.
 The principal aim of Slovenian Reading Badge Society is to fill students with enthusiasm for reading good literature and to teach them to live with the book after they have left school.
-In the beginning of the 21st century it has become much more important as it used to be half a century ago when the movement was founded.
+In the beginning of the 21st century it has become much more important as it used to be almost sixty years ago when the movement was founded.